Samland-Gov/legislation-old/constitution/README.md

 ##### Article 34: Definition of E-Citizenship

-1.E-citizenship of Samland is a voluntary and non-residential form of association with the Free Republic of Samland ("Samland") that grants individuals certain rights and privileges, as specified in this Constitution and relevant legislation.
+1. E-citizenship of Samland is a voluntary and non-residential form of association with the Samland that grants individuals certain rights and privileges, as specified in this Constitution and relevant legislation.

 ##### Article 35: Eligibility for E-Citizenship